somebeaver/Lowrider.js/README.md

 ### Render Queueing

-*It is important to understand how rendering in series vs parallel works before using render queueing.
-Render queueing is currently an experimental feature.*
+*Render queueing is currently an experimental feature.*

-Render queueing is an advanced feature that minimizes the impact of rendering a large amount of components at once.
-It is designed for use with parallel rendering, typically when the goal is to reduce the number of concurrent network requests.
+Render queueing is an advanced optimization that minimizes the impact of rendering a large amount of components at once.
+It is designed for use with [parallel rendering](Rendering in Parallel), typically when the goal is to reduce the number of concurrent network requests.

 Render queueing is much like lazy loading - the component enters the DOM, `spawn` is triggered, then it waits.